Open-Source-Drilling-Community/drillbotics-guidelines/docs/competition/rules-scoring.md

 This section summarizes the 2025.1 rules and how teams are scored.
 Track‑specific examples and clarifications live on the Judging pages.

+!!! info "Prizes and recognition — updates in progress"
+    The prize structure for the current cycle is being actively reworked and improved.
+In addition to the SPE/IADC paper publication opportunity, we plan to include additional forms of recognition, contingent on available budget.
+More updates to come.

 ## General Rules

 - Eligibility and team composition follow prior years; cite all external sources and code.
 Publishable artifacts are encouraged (see Resources → Downloads and OSDC references).